This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 - a direction from the University to cease and/or not undertake the outside work;

 - invoking the relevant Enterprise Agreement misconduct/ serious misconduct provisions; and/or

-- any other action considered necessary by the relevant Senior Manager or Director, People and Workforce Strategy.
+- any other action considered necessary by the relevant Senior Manager or Chief People and Culture Officer.

 Section 5 - Roles and Responsibilities

 - ensuring they are aware of and comply with this policy;

 - obtaining any approvals prior to outside work being undertaken;